sradiouy/deNovoTEsDmel/README.md

 - strain = base name of a strain (i.e., STO-022)
 - FastaPath = full path to fasta file of genome assemble
 - TEAnnotation = full path to TE annotation file in bed format
+- RefrencePath =  full path to Reference genome in fasta format
+- genes2strain = sam file transfer of genes from reference genomes to strains
+- cds2strain = sam file transfer of cds from reference genomes to strains

 ### Prepare CDS and genes reference fasta